WELCOME TO MY PANTRY…

 This is where I keep my “fun” ingredients.
 Those I play with each day in my smoothies, elixir drinks, hot teas, and healthy concoctions such as chia pudding and hot cocoa.
 I try to not own any more than can fit on my shelf, this way I don’t become overwhelmed with options.
 If there is something new I wish to try, I have to wait for an item I currently own to run out first.

 I have a thing for white chia seeds that is purely cosmetic.
-A heaping tablespoon goes in my smoothie every morning, and I love using them in chia puddings, mousses, and occasionally for baking too.
+They make wonderful chia puddings, mousses, and occasionally get used for baking too.

 Only the raw form is found in our home.
 Saturated with antioxidants and minerals, this powder finds its way into my shakes, whipped desserts, baking, and hot cocoa daily.

 I don’t use protein powders often, instead trying to focus on whole plant food sources.
 However, I keep this hemp protein on hand for occasionally mixing into snack bars and energy bites when I’m feeling like an extra boost.

 This superfood is wonderful for endurance and energy.
 It’s potent, so I use a small amount at a time in anything from my smoothies, to raw snack bites and even homemade chocolate at times.
 I purchase this one here.